-The way Christian Zen emerged is nothing special in the brief history of Buddhism
+The way Christian Zen emerged is nothing special in the history of Buddhism

 All over Asia Buddhism is mixed with local religions and beliefs.
 Zen itself is a Chinese amalgam of Buddhism and Taoism.

-When the first priests and nuns started teaching Zen in Europe they ran into problems with their church.
+But when the first Christan priests and nuns started teaching Zen in Europe they ran into problems with their own church.

 What gives life meaning

 Traditional Christians sometimes were confused by this new way of religious talking and practices.